 The more I talk about NoOps – talking about our own Dynatrace NoOps story – the more I get the feedback that this is really the next thing after we mastered Continuous Delivery and Continuous Operations.
 NoOps is all about smart automation of traditional Operations teams, e.g: provisioning resources, configuration changes, restarts, dealing with outages, and other problems …

 If you want to learn more then check out my blog on Auto-Mitigation vs Self-Healing.
 That will be a good starting point for your research.

 Change Now!
 Tomorrow might be too late!

 I hope these thoughts will help you make the next move in your career as a performance engineer.
 I understand that not everyone in our industry may think the same way as I do but I believe many understand that change is necessary.
 If you agree or disagree let me know.
-Either leave a comment or discuss with on Twitter, via @grabnerandi.
+Discuss with me on Twitter, via @grabnerandi.